 We identify strategic collaborations with university-based researchers, educational research firms and like-minded non-profits to establish strong partnerships with districts, schools and teachers.

 Efficacy Study of the Knowledge in Action Advanced Placement U.S. Government and Environmental Science Projects

 This evaluation, led by Anna R. Saavedra at the University of Southern California’s Center for Social and Economic Research (CESAR), examines the efficacy of the Knowledge in Action curricula and instructional practices for two AP courses.
 The study employs a randomized control trial approach to estimate the causal impact of the Knowledge in Action courses on student outcomes.

 “Composing Our World”: Supporting Literacy and Social and Emotional Learning through Project-Based Learning

 Recognizing a need to engage students in deep learning, reflection, empathy, and fun, this study will develop and study a project-based learning ecosystem to support 9th grade English Language Arts.
-The study is led by Joseph Polman, Alison Boardman, and Bridget Dalton at the University of Colorado at Boulder and Antero Garcia at the Colorado State University.
+The study is led by Joseph Polman, Alison Boardman, and Bridget Dalton at the University of Colorado at Boulder and Antero Garcia at Stanford University.